kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Example: `app.kubernetes.io/instance=mysql-abcxzy`

-Used on: All Objects
+Used on: All Objects (typically used on [Workload Resources](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/)).

 A unique name identifying the instance of an application.
+If you want to declare what application this is part of but not in a unique way, use [app.kubernetes.io/name](##app-kubernetes-io-name).

 One of the [recommended labels](/docs/concepts/overview/working-with-objects/common-labels/#labels).